 We feel honored to thank you once again for your continued support to IDRF.
-Read update about our work in the spring of 2017, focusing on Health, Good Governance and Eco-Friendly Development in the March 2017 Newsletter here.
+Read update about our work for the spring of 2017, focusing on Health, Good Governance and Eco-Friendly Development in the March 2017 Newsletter here.

 The most common theme among IDRF’s supporters is a profound connection with India, which takes many different forms.